ParadigmZero/webpage-word-counter/README.md

 A simple API that counts the visible words on a web page (i.e. what the user sees).

-There are two endpoints that can be used to count the words of a webpage, `wordcount` which just counts the words in HTML. `dynamicwordcount` will count the words on a page, as if it is rendered in a users browser, thus taking into account heavily scripted pages, which significantly what is shown to a user via the DOM.
+There are two endpoints that can be used to count the words of a webpage, `wordcount` which just counts the words in HTML. `dynamicwordcount` will count the words on a page, as if it is rendered in a users browser, thus taking into account heavily scripted pages, which may alter what is shown to the user significantly.

 Simply perform a HTTP GET request on either endpoint, passing in a query parameter named `page` with the url to the page.
 See [testing](#testing).